 1. The Whitespark Local Citation Finder

-This is one of the most all-inclusive local SEO tools available for local listings.
+This one of the most all-inclusive local SEO tools available for local listings.
 It can be a bit of an investment, but it’s worth it.

 Whitespark goes way beyond basic local listing management.
 This tool locates places your business should be listed to help improve your local rankings.